acronis/acronis-cyber-platform-powershell-examples/README.md

 !!! info Copyright © 2019-2021 Acronis International GmbH.
 This is distributed under MIT license.

-!!! note The GitHub repository contains not only code for this Hans-on Lab but other advanced code examples.
+!!! note The GitHub repository contains not only code for this Hands-on Lab but other advanced code examples.
 Please, check [Code Directory](#code-directory) for details.

 [[TOC]]